How much does it cost to replace shock absorbers?

 If the car bounces excessively, or not at all, it’s a sign that something’s wrong.

-If you’re considering fitting new shock absorbers yourself, then you should be a fairly experienced and competent home mechanic.
+If you’re considering fitting new shock absorbers yourself, then you need to be an experienced and competent home mechanic.

 - Park your car on a flat or level area—place chocks or wedges under the wheels that are going to stay on the ground.